galopago/stm32-industrial-control-boards/README.md

 ------------------------------|--------------------------
 ![](/assets/img/upper.jpg)    |![](/assets/img/side.jpg)

 These boards are usually equipped with relay outputs, optically isolated digital inputs, RS232 serial port, 24VDC input power.
 Are encased in a convenient plastic, din rail compatible mount enclosure, and screw terminals for input/outputs.
-This is a collective effort to document pin maps for the most common types of board available on online markets, so they will be usable with different firmware and build tools, like arduino.
+This is a collective effort to document pin maps for the most common types of board available on online markets, so they will be usable with different firmware and build tools, like Arduino.

 ## Versions